michaelthorne/michaelthorne.github.io/_posts/2015-08-07-running-the-2015-ppc-cement-riebeeck-bergmarathon.md

 All the articles I’d read up on running your first marathon had a common theme: start slow and finish strong.
 I definitely did my best to run within myself, although it was quite difficult.
 When you have a lot of runners passing you in the first few kilometers, it is difficult to hold back.
-But yet, feeling of passing people in the last few kilometers of the race made it worthwhile.
+But yet, the feeling of passing people in the last few kilometers of the race made it worthwhile.

 I marked off a few key points on the route which were my goals within the race.
 They were as follows: